sesinos1/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+    forEach() — executes a provided function once for each array element. map() — creates a new array with the results of calling a provided function on every element in the calling array.

 2. What is the difference between a function and a method?

+    A method is a piece of code that is called by a name that is associated with an object.
+In most respects it is identical to a function except for two key differences:

+    A method is implicitly passed the object on which it was called.

+    A method is able to operate on data that is contained within the class (remembering that an object is an instance of a class - the class is the definition, the object is an instance of that data).

 3. What is closure?

+    A closure is a feature in JavaScript where an inner function has access to the outer (enclosing) function's variables — a scope chain. ... it has access to its own scope — variables defined between its curly brackets. it has access to the outer function's variables. it has access to the global variables.

 4. Describe the four rules of the 'this' keyword.

+    1. If the new keyword is used when calling the function, this inside the function is a brand new object.

+    2. If apply, call, or bind are used to call a function, this inside the function is the object that is passed in as the argument.

+    3. If a function is called as a method — that is, if dot notation is used to invoke the function — this is the object that the function is a property of.
+In other words, when a dot is to the left of a function invocation, this is the object to the left of the dot.

+    4. If a function is invoked as a free function invocation, meaning it was invoked without any of the conditions present above, this is the global object.
+In a browser, it’s window.

 5. Why do we need super() in an extended class?

+    1. If we want to extend a class in JavaScript

 ## Project Set up

 Follow these steps to set up and work on your project:

-- [ ] Create a forked copy of this project.
+- [x] Create a forked copy of this project.
-- [ ] Add PM as collaborator on Github.
+- [x] Add PM as collaborator on Github.
-- [ ] Clone your OWN version of Repo (Not Lambda's by mistake!).
+- [x] Clone your OWN version of Repo (Not Lambda's by mistake!).
-- [ ] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
+- [x] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
-- [ ] Create a pull request before you start working on the project requirements.
+- [x] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
-- [ ] You are now ready to build this project with your preferred IDE
+- [x] You are now ready to build this project with your preferred IDE
-- [ ] Implement the project on your Branch, committing changes regularly.
+- [x] Implement the project on your Branch, committing changes regularly.
-- [ ] Push commits: git push origin `<firstName-lastName>`.
+- [x] Push commits: git push origin `<firstName-lastName>`.

 Follow these steps for completing your project:

-- [ ] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo).
+- [x] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo).
-- [ ] Add your Project Manager as a Reviewer on the Pull-request
+- [x] Add your Project Manager as a Reviewer on the Pull-request
-- [ ] PM then will count the HW as done by  merging the branch back into master.
+- [x] PM then will count the HW as done by  merging the branch back into master.

 ## Minimum Viable Product